RedpointArchive/phabricator/README.md

-    -v path/to/config:/config = map the configuration from the host to the container -v path/to/repo/storage:/srv/repo = map the repository storage from the host to the container --name phabricator = the name of the container --link mariadb:linked_mariadb = (optional) if you are running MariaDB in a Docker container hachque/phabricator = the name of the image
+    -v path/to/config:/config = map the configuration from the host to the container -v path/to/repo/storage:/srv/repo = map the repository storage from the host to the container --name phabricator = the name of the container --link mariadb:mysql = (optional) if you are running MariaDB in a Docker container hachque/phabricator = the name of the image

 This assumes that you are using a reverse proxy container (such as `hachque/nginx-autoproxy`) to route HTTP and HTTPS requests to the Phabricator container.
 If you are not, and you want to just expose the host's HTTP and HTTPS ports to Phabricator directly, you can add the following options: